FREQUENTLY ASKED QUESTIONS

 What is the frequency of filter changes on the WARD DIESEL NO SMOKE?

-For the original NO SMOKE filters, there are a number of variables that affect the frequency of filter changes including timer setting, the age of the engine, the sulfur content of fuel, and the number of runs.
+For the original NO SMOKE filters, there are a number of variables that affect the frequency of filter changes including timer setting, the age of the engine, the sulfur content of fuel, and the number of cycles.
 In general, most fire departments go 2-3 years between filter changes.
-Replacement filters cost $295, plus shipping, and can be changed in less than 30 minutes using basic tools.

 For older apparatus, the WARD DIESEL NO SMOKE provides clean emissions on-scene with the flip of a switch.
 The WARD DIESEL NO SMOKE over-ride feature activates the filter system.